Extended Coverage: Increasing Coverage Limits on Valuables in Renters Insurance

 Renters Insurance — Why You Need Extended Coverage

-Consider insuring high-value items with our SUPERGOOD plan, which lets you purchase extended coverage for certain categories of items (like jewelry and watches).
+Consider insuring high-value items with our SUPERGOOD plan, which lets you purchase extended coverage for certain categories of items (like jewelry, watches, cameras, and musical instruments).Extended insurance coverage benefits you in two ways:

 1. Deductible-Free Coverage for High-Value Items